Pneumococcal

 Answer

-• Common reactions to the immunization may include redness, tenderness and swelling at the injection site.
+• Common reactions to the immunization may include redness, tenderness, and swelling at the injection site.
+Some may develop a fever, headache, fatigue, or digestive problems.
+These are generally mild and last 1-2 days.

-• Side effects of the immunization are easily relieved by applying a cold and damp compress to the site and administering acetaminophen or ibuprofen for temperatures 38.5°C or higher.
-See your health care provider if your symptoms are severe or last longer than 48 hours.
+• Side effects of the immunization are easily relieved by: Applying a cold/damp compress to the site, administering a pain-relieving medication such as acetaminophen if needed.
+Talk to health care provider if your symptoms are severe or last longer than 48 hours.

 • It is important to stay in the clinic for 15 minutes after getting any immunization because there is a rare possibility of developing a severe allergic reaction which is treatable at the clinic.
 This happens to fewer than 1 in 1 million people.
 If it happens after you leave the clinic, call 911 or the local emergency number.